Effective 7/1/15 - 6/30/17

 Compensation for a scheduled or nonscheduled work period employee required to restrict off-duty activities to be available for duty will be three dollars and seventy-five cents ($3.75) per hour.

-When employees are required to be available for court during off duty hours as a result of their employment with the Employer, they shall receive a minimum of four (4) hours pay at the applicable rate, unless:
+When employees are required to be available for proceedings in a criminal court, civil court, administrative hearing, student conduct board, or Department of Licensing hearing either in person or telephonically during off duty hours as a result of their employment with the Employer, they will receive payment as follows:

 15.8 Overtime Assignments.

 General overtime needs shall be determined and scheduled by the Employer.

 The parties agree that overtime staffing and assignment issues are appropriate topics for the Joint Labor-Management meetings as described in Article 4, and that the parties will continue the discussion of overtime staffing in that setting.
 These meetings will include discussions of the overtime staffing model for football events and other special events.
 In particular, the parties will address the ability to opt-out of overtime shifts for football events and other special events, including the eligibility for opting out, the types of events to which the opt-out will apply, the procedure for approval of opting out, and the optimal method to preserve regularly scheduled days off.
 Furthermore, the parties acknowledge that contracting with outside law enforcement officers is necessary in some instances and will discuss appropriate methods for determining when to contract with these officers in cases where there is an insufficient number of bargaining unit officers to cover operational needs.

 Assignments for football events shall be awarded based on seniority.
 If no officer desires the assignment, the overtime will be assigned on a rotating basis.
 All officers will routinely be assigned to work football events unless such assignment is specifically changed by the Chief or the Chief's designee.
 Officers who are assigned to a shift the night immediately before a football event or the night immediately after the event will not be required to work the football event.